tem11010/batson_bayes/prototype/explanatory-text.md

 historical strike data, if available.
 This represents our *prior beliefs* about an attorney’s possible bias in using peremptory challenges, before we know anything about how any attorney uses peremptory strikes in the case before us.
-The blue (for prosecution) and red (for the defense) distributions in the foreground represent our *updated* expectations after accounting for the user-inputted strike data (in the table on the left).
+The red (for prosecution) and blue (for the defense) distributions in the foreground represent our *updated* expectations after accounting for the user-inputted strike data (in the table on the left).

-# References
+### References

 <div id="refs" class="references">